- SCU Home Page

-No, all undergrads are welcome to use the Cowell Center regardless of their insurance.
-There is no office visit fee for undergrad students.
-If there are any fees associated with their visit (i.e. lab work, immunization, medications) those charges will be billed to their student account for payment.
+All students are welcome to use the Cowell Center regardless of their insurance.
+There is no office visit fee for undergrad or law students.
+Graduate students who have medical insurance other than the university sponsored Aetna plan, may access health center services by paying a quarterly fee.
+For all students, any fees associated with their visit (i.e. lab work, immunization, medications) those charges will be billed to their student account for payment.
 We DO NOT bill insurance companies.
 Student may request a receipt from the receptionist at the Cowell Center so that they may file a claim form with their insurance company.

 Does the Aetna plan cover dental visits?

 The school-sponsored Aetna PPO plan is a medical plan and does not cover dental.
 There is, however, an optional dental plan available for students to enroll into.
 Students do not have to be enrolled in the Aetna medical plan to enroll into the dental plan.
 The dental plan for 2013/2014 will be Delta Dental.
 Enrollment into the plan will be available online at www.scu.edu/cowell in mid-August.
 The dental plan begins on September 1, 2013.